darraghenright/DelimiterFinder/README.md

 it's time to try to guess the delimiter.

-The class searches for a likely delimiter from the following lost of usual suspects:
+The class searches for a likely delimiter from the following list of usual suspects:

 * comma (`,`), tab (`\t`) or semicolon (`;`)